-Bibiyana South project is a proposed 400MW natural gas-fired combined cycle power plant (CCPP) in Bibiyana, Habiganj district, Bangladesh.
+The Bibiyana South project is a proposed 400MW natural gas fired combined-cycle power plant (CCPP) in Bibiyana, Habiganj district, Bangladesh.

 State-owned power generator and distributor Bangladesh Power Development Board (BPDB) started the project as part of the country’s major capacity expansion programme proposed in its Power System Master Plan (PSMP) 2010.

-The master plan aims at providing reliable power supply to all citizens of the country by 2020.
+The PSMP aims at providing a reliable power supply to all citizens of the country by 2020.
 Just 53% of the total population in Bangladesh currently has access to electricity.
-The country’s government has prioritised the development of power sector considering its key role in overall development of the country.
+The country’s government has prioritised the development of the power sector considering its key role in the overall development of the country.

 The Bibiyana South project proposal was approved by the Bangladesh Government in July 2014.
-The estimated cost of the project is Tk25.08bn ($319m), which will be funded through the Energy Development & Maintenance Fund of BPDB that will be reimbursed by a loan from the Japan Bank for International Cooperation (JBIC).
+The estimated cost of the project is BDT25.08bn ($319m), which will be funded through the Energy Development and Maintenance Fund of BPDB that will be reimbursed by a loan from the Japan Bank for International Cooperation (JBIC).

 The plant is scheduled for commissioning in May 2018.

 The plant will be developed in a ten-acre site located at Bibiyana in Parkul village, Nabiganj, a sub-district of Habiganj District.
-Bibiyana site is located at the south bank of the river Kushiyara.
+The Bibiyana site is located on the south bank of the Kushiyara river.

 The main components of the CCPP include a gas turbine generating unit, a heat recovery steam generator, a steam turbine generating unit and other auxiliary units.